juren53/BattMon/pc/HELP.md

 ### First Launch
 When you start BattMon for the first time:
-- A system tray icon will appear showing your current battery percentage
+- A system tray icon will appear showing the current battery percentage
-- A startup notification will display your configured milestone thresholds
+- A startup notification will display the configured milestone thresholds
 - The application runs continuously in the background

 ### Basic Usage
 - **Left-click** the tray icon to show the detailed battery window
 - **Right-click** the tray icon to access the context menu
-- The tray icon automatically updates to reflect your current battery status
+- The tray icon automatically updates to reflect the current battery 'state of charge'

 ## System Tray

-The system tray icon is your primary interface with BattMon.
-It provides at-a-glance information about your battery status.
+The system tray icon is the primary interface with BattMon.
+It provides at-a-glance information about the battery status.

 ### Tray Icon Features
 - **Dynamic battery visualization**: Shows actual battery fill level